MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-107.md

 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Analyze customer order history and identify any trends or patterns in their purchasing behavior.
+* Analyze customer order history and identify trends or patterns in their purchasing behavior.
-* Determine which customers have the highest outstanding orders and prioritize follow-up accordingly.
+* Determine which customers have the highest outstanding orders and prioritize follow-up.
-* Use the report to identify which orders need to be shipped within the next 30 days and communicate shipping timelines to customers.
+* Identify the orders to ship in the next 30 days and communicate shipping timelines to customers.

-As a sales manager, use the report to:
+Sales managers use the report to:

-* Analyze sales performance across different customers and regions.
+* Analyze sales performance across customers and regions.
-* Determine which customers have the highest outstanding orders and prioritize follow-up accordingly.
+* Determine which customers have the highest outstanding orders and prioritize follow-up.
-* Use the report to identify any bottlenecks or inefficiencies in the sales process and make data-driven decisions to improve performance.
+* Identify bottlenecks or inefficiencies in the sales process and make data-driven decisions to improve performance.

 ## Try the report